Office of Sexual Violence Prevention and Response Resources

 - It is a violent and humiliating assault which is acted out in a sexual way.

-- Sexual violence is often a feature of other bias-based crimes and it disproportionately affects transgender folks, Native Americans, women, children and youth, lesbian, gay, bisexual individuals, African Americans, people with disabilities, and many other historically marginalized communities.
+- Sexual violence is often a feature of other bias-based crimes and it disproportionately affects transgender folks, Native American, women, children and youth, LGBTQIAA+, African American, people with disabilities, and other marginalized communities.

 - Three out of four incidents of sexual violence are perpetrated by someone known to the victim.
-For more information on starting safe and healthy relationships, please click here.
+See more information on starting safe and healthy relationships.

 Consent is: freely and affirmatively communicated willingness to participate in sexual activity, expressed by clear, unambiguous words or actions.
 It is the responsibility of the initiator of the sexual activity to ensure that they have the other person’s consent to engage in sexual activity.
 Consent must be present throughout the sexual activity by all parties involved.
 At any time, a participant can communicate that they no longer consent to continuing the sexual activity.
 Consent may never be obtained through the use of force, coercion, or intimidation or if the victim is mentally or physically incapacitated- including through the use of drugs or alcohol.